 The first difference is where you pursue compensation.
 Generally, after an accident, insurance compensates for any losses.
 Car insurance is a legal requirement to drive in Nevada.
 So if a driver hits a bicyclist, the driver’s car insurance will most likely pay for damages.

 However, car insurance does not compensate for bicycle-on-bicycle claims, because a car was not involved in the accident.
 Furthermore, Nevada law does not require bicyclists to carry liability insurance to ride a bicycle.
 Bicycle liability insurance is only optional, so it might not be available for your claim.

-The hardworking bicycle accident lawyers at Sam & Ash, LLP explore all options for compensation.
+The hardworking bicycle accident lawyers at Sam & Ash Injury Law explore all options for compensation.
 When our clients are injured in a bicycle v. bicycle accident, we investigate potential resources like:

 - Optional bicycle insurance